 Thank you for your support.

-I set Fn1 and Fn3 to Single Point so I can easily switch from Wide Area or 3D to single point focus for situations when the subject is static and the background is messy.
+I set Fn1 and Fn3 to Single Point so I can easily switch from Wide Area or 3D to Single Point Focus for situations when the subject is static and the background is messy.
 This allows me to quickly focus on the eye whether I am in horizontal or vertical shooting.

 I set fn4 to playback for reviewing images, I just can’t get used to hunting for the playback button on the bottom right-hand side.
 You can’t teach an old dog new tricks:))